 Those initial forays were with borrowed equipment: my grandparents' Olympus OM10, a couple of lenses and a rickety matchstick-legged tripod.
 But I was hooked and so saved up to to buy my own camera: a Nikon F301 and I have been using Nikons ever since.

-All my early gear was bought secondhand, and this is still a valid alternative today that I am happy to employ from time to time.
-My favourite film camera was the FE2 (I had two).
-Back in the days of film, I regarded lenses as the most important component with respect to final image quality, so invested more heavily in them than I did in the latest specification camera body.
+All my early gear was bought secondhand, and this remains a valid alternative today.
+My favourite film camera was the Nikon FE2 (I had two).
+Back in the days of film, lenses were the most important component with respect to final image quality, so I invested more heavily in them than I did in the latest specification camera body.

 Which conveniently brings me to a tangential point.
 Remember cameras are tools to do a job.
 So yes, they need care, servicing and looking after in the field, but this does not mean they should be wrapped in cotton wool and molly-coddled.
 Good wildlife photo opportunities often present themselves suddenly and quickly, then in an instant are gone.
 This is especially true on vehicle-based trips like safaris in East or Southern Africa.
 If your kit is always tucked away in a bag, the moment will have passed by the time you take your camera out and are ready.

 I would stress that never does all this go away with me on a trip at the same time (if it did I would need a Sherpa and a deep pocket to pay the excess luggage fees).
 Instead, I tailor what I take to the destination / location and the likely situations and subjects I aim to photograph.

 I always travel with three camera bodies.
 Firstly, different models have different strengths and I, therefore, tailor when and how I use each of them.
 And secondly, as a back up in case a body fails or has an accident.